 The setup considered in this paper is similar to the setup previously proposed for GaAs heterostructure in Ref.~\cite{engdahl_micromagnets_2022}, but adapted to suit monolayer graphene with parameters described in Eq.\eqref{param}.
 A superlattice of rectangular magnetic bars oriented perpendicular to the longitudinal axis of the device is placed above the 2DEG as seen in the left panel of Fig.~\ref{MB}.

-The bars are magnetized along the longitudinal axis of the channel.
-The bar thickness is $\delta z$ and the distance from the base of the bar to the 2DEG is $z$, shown in the right panel of Fig.~\ref{MB}.
-The period of modulation is $a=1.9$ $\mu$m as found in Sec.~\ref{sec:bulk_sol}.
-We tune the remaining free parameters $d,z,\delta z$ such that the $z$ component of the magnetic field in the 2DEG is approximately $B_0\sin(2\pi x/a)$ with $B_0\approx 75$ mT.
+The thickness of each micromagnet is $\delta z$ and the distance from the base of each micromagnet to the 2DEG is $z$, shown in the right panel of Fig.~\ref{MB}.
+The period of modulation is $a=2.5$ $\mu$m as found in Sec.~\ref{sec:bulk_sol}.
+The micromagnets are magnetized parallel to the longitudinal axis of the channel.
+The remaining free parameters $d,z,\delta z$ are tuned such that the $z$ component of the magnetic field in the plane of the 2DEG is approximately $B_0\sin(2\pi x/a)$ with $B_0\approx 75$ mT.
 A stronger magnetic field may be also achieved.